-There are different special meanings in each flower applied on the skin.
-The influence on the meaning of flowers tattoos has not only the kind of flower, but also its color, form and place of application.
+There are different special meanings in each flower applied to the skin.
+The influence on the meaning of flowers tattoos has not only the kind of flower but also its color, form and place of application.

 One of the meanings of a dandelion tattoo is perseverance because the dandelion seeds are able to germinate in any soil.
 This tattoo will be appropriate for cheerful and positive people.

 Orchid is a symbol of harmony, elegance, love, beauty, feminine charm and fertility.

 Lotus means spirit and material things.
 It is a Buddhist symbol, which has a sacred spiritual sense.
 This Lotus tattoo characterizes a philosophical view on life.

 Another flower, the image of which symbolizes the strong philosophical convictions is Sakura.
 The transience of time and the fragility of life are two main meanings of this plant.

 Tattoos depicting lilies on the body are signs of dignity, purity, and superiority.